Aeneid: Reception

 Critics of the Aeneid focus on a variety of issues.
 The tone of the poem as a whole is a particular matter of debate; some see the poem as ultimately pessimistic and politically subversive to the Augustan regime, while others view it as a celebration of the new imperial dynasty.
 Virgil makes use of the symbolism of the Augustan regime, and some scholars see strong associations between Augustus and Aeneas, the one as founder and the other as re-founder of Rome.
 A strong teleology, or drive towards a climax, has been detected in the poem.
 The Aeneid is full of prophecies about the future of Rome, the deeds of Augustus, his ancestors, and famous Romans, and the Carthaginian Wars; the shield of Aeneas even depicts Augustus' victory at Actium in 31 BC.
 A further focus of study is the character of Aeneas.
 As the protagonist of the poem, Aeneas seems to constantly waver between his emotions and commitment to his prophetic duty to found Rome; critics note the breakdown of Aeneas' emotional control in the last sections of the poem where the "pious" and "righteous" Aeneas mercilessly slaughters the Latin warrior Turnus.

 The Aeneid appears to have been a great success.
 Virgil is said to have recited Books 2, 4 and 6 to Augustus; the mention of her son, Marcellus, in book 6 apparently caused Augustus' sister Octavia to faint.
 The poem was unfinished when Virgil died in 19 BC.

 Virgil's death, and editing

 According to tradition, Virgil traveled to Greece around 19 BC to revise the Aeneid.
 After meeting Augustus in Athens and deciding to return home, Virgil caught a fever while visiting a town near Megara.
 Virgil crossed to Italy by ship, weakened with disease, and died in Brundisium harbour on 21 September 19 BC, leaving a wish that the manuscript of the Aeneid was to be burned.
 Augustus ordered Virgil's literary executors, Lucius Varius Rufus and Plotius Tucca, to disregard that wish, instead ordering the Aeneid to be published with as few editorial changes as possible.
-As a result, the existing text of the Aeneid may contain faults which Virgil was planning to correct before publication.
-However, the only obvious imperfections are a few lines of verse that are metrically unfinished (i.e., not a complete line of dactylic hexameter).
-Other alleged "imperfections" are subject to scholarly debate.